 Workshop Success: Balance Listening and Reflecting

 Effective facilitators do not stand idly while others speak around them.
 They force content to go through them so they can provide reflection.
-Visual reflection is frequently more effective than audio reflection.
+Visual reflection is frequently more effective than audio only reflection.

 “Managing the flow of conversation (through me) was one of the more successful differences I saw in this workshop.
 I spent most of my time recording at the flip charts, referencing our posted agenda or objectives, or the takeaways from previous steps.
 I asked WHY frequently, asked for clarification of terms, and prompted for more detail at various times.”